n6ai/minze/docs/api/index.md

 ### onStart

-A Hook which runs after the element is added to the DOM, but before the internal life cycle, like creating reactive properties, or rendering the template.
+A Hook that runs after the element is added to the DOM, but before the internal life cycle, like creating reactive properties, or rendering the template.
 Can either be a regular or async method.

 ::: tip
 This hook runs after the `beforeAttributeChange` and `afterAttributeChange` hooks if any attributes are present on the element.